Skip to main content

 10 mentions Positive Neutral Negative

 Replayability in this game is a mixed bag; while some players find enjoyment in replaying to uncover secrets and complete missed objectives, others feel the game lacks substantial replay value due to limited choices and encounters.
 Suggestions for improvement include adding more character customization options and a sandbox mode to enhance the replay experience.
-Overall, the game's potential for replayability varies significantly among players.
+Overall, the potential for replayability exists, but it may require significant updates to fully realize it.

 • “I enjoyed my time with this game and I'm going in for another run trying to complete things I couldn't do before, so for me, there's a bit of replayability.”